-LIST lists all your disk-file names (i.e., all names in your account directory).
+L[IST] lists all your disk-file names (i.e., all names in your account directory).
 This is the simplified form of the LIST command.
 Additional specifications allow the user to list the files that are on a particular device.

-$$D[ELETE] \left\{ \begin{bmatrix} DC/ \\ DP^{\#} serial no.[-rt]/ \end{bmatrix} fid[,fid].$$ deletes the specified files.
-The rt option specifies the 2-character identifier of a device that was defined at SYSdeletes all files in the log-on account if 'from' and/or 'to' are not specified.
-Deletes a range of files in the log-on account if 'from' and/or 'to' are specified.
+''' DELETE DC/DP[#serial no.] fid[,fid]... deletes the specified files.

+DELETEALL DC/DP[#serial no.] from from deletes all files in the log-on account if 'from' and 'to' are not specified.
+Deletes a range of files in the log-on account if 'from' and or 'to' are specified.
 'From' and 'to' are sort keys or file names.
-The rt option specifies the 2-character identifier of a device that was defined at SYSGEN to be a resource.
-With this command, PCL asks for a confirmation:
+With this command, PCL asks for a confirmation: '''